JTabb1213/weather/README.md

 <a id="RestAPI"></a>

-## User authentication and shared caching:
+## User authentication and distributed cache:

 <details>
 	<summary>Click here to see more about user authentication and distributed cache</summary>